RNA processing and northern blot technique problem part of Pedagogy in Action:Library:Coached Problem Solving:Examples

 This is an introductory biology laboratory exercise in which students isolate DNA from their cheek cells, amplify (using PCR) a region of DNA surrounding a single nucleotide polymorphism (SNP), and perform RFLP (restriction fragment length polymorphism) analysis to determine which variant of the SNP they have.

 Faculty-coached, In-class Problem Solving part of Pedagogy in Action:Library:Coached Problem Solving

 Debby R. Walser-Kuntz, Sarah E. Deel, and Susan R. Singer Carleton College, Northfield, MN What is Faculty-coached, In-class Problem Solving?
 In this class format, students work collaboratively to solve problems, ...

-Student Background for SNP Lab part of Teaching Genomics at Small Colleges:Genomics Instructional Units Minicollection
+SNP Background Information for Students part of Teaching Genomics at Small Colleges:Genomics Instructional Units Minicollection

 Return to Main Lab Page Text used with permission from "SNPs and snails and puppy dog tails, and that's what people are made of..."
 A Case Study in Genome Privacy by Debby Walser-Kuntz, Sarah Deel, ...